CenterForOpenScience/Policies-and-Procedures/index.md

 Exit Interview
 ------------------

-Any employee terminating employment for any reason will be scheduled for an exit interview with the Human Resources Specialist prior to departure.
+Any employee terminating employment for any reason will be scheduled for an exit interview with Human Resources prior to departure.
 Information obtained in exit interviews will be reviewed by their manager, the executive director and the chief operating officer to assess improvement of organizational policies and practices.
 The purpose of this interview is to establish a reason for the termination, and obtain from the employee information and observations that might be helpful to COS for improving its policies and practices.